wanwenli/myblog/_posts/2013-12-27-Type-Systems.md

 What is "safety"?
-There is a formal definition based on the operational semantics of the programming language, but an approximte definition is that a valid program will never fault because of an invalid machine operation.
+There is a formal definition based on the operational semantics of the programming language, but an approximate definition is that a valid program will never fault because of an invalid machine operation.
 All memory access will be valid.
 ML guarantees safety by proving that every program that